 I have some other pictures of the boards before cleaning off the flux and reinstalling them.
 While I had them out, I put contact cleaner in the Multiplayer Link Port, the Volume pot, Power Jack and Power Switch.

 The internal speaker worked properly again after reassembling the DMG.
 There is a bit of hum, but that is mostly from the AC Adapter, when on batteries there is nearly no hum.
 I don’t remember the hum being there in the 90s when using the same AC Adapter.
-It may have an issue developing, I will probably check it with the scope and see what the output looks like.
 In looking into the hum, it was reported that the IPS LCD kit adds some Hum to the audio, due to higher current draw, well that is what they said.
-Maybe it also is making some of it due to intefearance from it’s operation being picked up in the audio amp or something.
+Maybe it also is making some of it due to interference from it’s operation being picked up in the audio amp or something.
 It is not very bad, but certainly is more present when on the AC Adapter.
 It was worse actually before cleaning the power port, power switch and other contacts, I thought it was from the Audio Amp itself, but it was that same hum just worse before working on it this last time.

 The volume control is good and smooth, it isn’t scratchy at all.
 The power switch works properly making good contact, and the power jack is giving good connection too.
 The power cord could give some crackling before as it swiveled in the port on occasion before.
 It seems everything is finally working properly again.
 I’ll get a chance to play the old DMG again.